ourresearch/openalex-docs/the-data/works/README.md

 ### `language`

+The language of this work.

-_String:_ The language of the work in [ISO 639-1 format](https://en.wikipedia.org/wiki/List\_of\_ISO\_639-1\_codes).
+The language is represented in [ISO 639-1 format](https://en.wikipedia.org/wiki/List\_of\_ISO\_639-1\_codes).
 The language is automatically detected using the information we have about the work.
 We use the [langdetect](https://pypi.org/project/langdetect/) software library on the words in the work's abstract, or the title if we do not have the abstract.
 The source code for this procedure is [here.](https://github.com/ourresearch/openalex-guts/blob/54471c6c8e3c59662c4a4d9c37320af7b1667b2b/models/work.py#LL1102C1-L1102C1) Keep in mind that this method is not perfect, and that in some cases the language of the title or abstract could be different from the body of the work.

 ```json
 language: "en"